TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Xclasses/Index.rst

 .. note::

-   If you need a hook or a signal that does not exist, feel free to submit a feature request and - even better - a patch.
+   If you need a hook or a signal that does not exist, feel free to submit a feature request and - even better - `a patch https://docs.typo3.org/typo3cms/ContributionWorkflowGuide/`_.

 .. _xclasses-mechanism: